Proofreading & Copy-Editing

 Like many other Gothic enthusiasts, I have always had an appetite for discovering a new writer in the genre.
 In 2009, I noticed that an independent US publisher, Valancourt Books, was bringing back into print the novels of well-known Gothic writers, and those writers who had been overlooked or had simply disappeared.
-Valancourt Books are managing to keep ‘the gothic flame’ (as Devendra Varma once described it) still burning, as well as expanding their list to include other genres such as forgotten gay and lesbian fiction, science fiction and horror.
+Valancourt Books are really managing to keep ‘the gothic flame’ (as Devendra Varma once described it) still burning!
+They have now also expanded their list to include other genres such as forgotten gay and lesbian fiction, science fiction and horror titles.

-One such early Gothic writer was Francis Lathom, popular in the first two decades of the nineteenth century.
+One such early Gothic writer was Francis Lathom, popular in the first two decades of the nineteenth century, and mentioned as one of the seven “horrid” novelists in Jane Austen’s Northanger Abbey (written in 1797, published posthumously).
 I edited Lathom’s The Fatal Vow; or, St. Michael’s Monastery for Valancourt Books in 2011.

 As Professor David Punter has argued in his introduction to Lathom’s novel, The Midnight Bell, it would be difficult to argue that Lathom is an original or even an inventive writer who breaks new boundaries in the Gothic.
 Many of his novels were heavily influenced by those of the most successful Gothic novelist of his time, Ann Radcliffe, a writer whom Jane Austen both valued and enjoyed.
 Nevertheless, Lathom is a particularly interesting case for queer scholars because he draws on the conventions of cross-dressing and mistaken identity (ultimately derived from Shakespeare’s plays).
 Lathom’s gender-bending characters call into question accepted patterns of masculine and feminine behaviour.
 The themes of secrecy, disguise and forbidden love often appear throughout his work.
 His biography is also suggestive.
 Lathom produced plays for the theatre in Norwich, and penned a string of successful comedies in the 1790s, before he moved abruptly to a remote part of rural Aberdeenshire in Scotland.
 Here, he lived on a farm with a man whom many suspected to be his lover, while teaching local farmers and putting on theatricals.